zedshaw/learn-c-the-hard-way-lectures/ex37/lecture.md

 It's all about the hashing function used.

-The Code
+Code Review
 ====

-We'll implement it then write a unit test.

-The Analysis
-====
+Conducting a review of Hashmap by following the test.